Bunratty Folk Park

 Where fairies hide & pixies seek

-Full of magic, imagination, and fun, our Fairy Trail is perfect for kids of all ages.
-Little visitors are encouraged to use the interactive booklet to solve clues and answer questions on their way around the trail.
-You can download the Bunratty Trail booklet before you arrive or pick one up at Admissions.
+Full of magic, imagination, and fun, our Fairy Trail is perfect for children of all ages.
+Young visitors are encouraged to use the interactive booklet to solve clues and answer questions as they make their way around the trail.
+You can download the Bunratty Trail booklet before you arrive or collect one at Admissions.

-Encompassing the upper end of the folk park, this fairy trail is a magical experience that gives visitors an insight into the enchanting world of fairies.
-Look out too for the mystical land where these fun-loving imps have created a miniature version of Bunratty Castle & Folk Park.
-The fairies and pixies are industrious creatures - always adding to their community and dwellings.
-Over time, they create and develop new fairy houses and lots of other hidden gems.
-You should look out for these every time you visit, just to see what they have added.
-However, you must be careful not to disturb their homes and places of work, as they take such great pride in all they do, to keep it magical for you, their welcome visitors.
+Encompassing the upper end of the folk park, this Fairy Trail is a magical experience that offers visitors a glimpse into the enchanting world of fairies.
+Be sure to look out for the mystical land where these fun-loving imps have created a miniature version of Bunratty Castle and Folk Park.
+The fairies and pixies are industrious creatures—constantly adding to their community and dwellings.
+Over time, they create and develop new fairy houses and many other hidden treasures.

 LEARN MORE >